kevinzhou96/grips-nec-2023/agents/under-development/Q_learning_0719/README.md

 The problem of this Agent are lack of learning and reward is not utility function but only absolute of quantity

 I mayby put explanation of my code by monday.\
-This is a little explanation of letter version\
+This is a little explanation of letter version code\
 https://docs.google.com/document/d/1GRpdaOJP5q461WiuUdl1h-pyE534zRIDYtiFakeuYVA/edit?usp=sharing

 All code is long, so prease refer google colab\